-The DNA Pokémon, Deoxys is coming back for a week of Legendary Raids.
-One of the oddest Legendary Pokémon out there, Deoxys has four different formes, but only its Normal Forme will be back for Enigma Week.
-Enigma Week will also introduce its Shiny variant.
-We here at iMore have everything you need to know to take on this Raid and be sure to check out our best Pokémon Go accessories so you can be fully equipped on your Pokémon Journey!
+The DNA Pokémon, Deoxys is coming back for two weeks of Legendary Raids.
+One of the oddest Legendary Pokémon out there, Deoxys has four different formes, but only its Defense forme Forme will be back this time.
+Fortunately, we here at iMore have everything you need to know to take on this Raid and be sure to check out our best Pokémon Go accessories so you can be fully equipped on your Pokémon Journey!

 One of the most unusual Pokémon, Deoxys was formed by the mutation of an alien virus in space.
 It takes for different formes: Normal, Attack, Defense, and Speed.
-Each forme has a different shape and configuration of limbs, but they're all the same type and the same basic colors.
-A pure Psychic type, this Legendary Pokémon is weak to Ghost, Dark, and Bug type damage, and resistant to Fighting and Psychic types.
+Each forme has a different shape and different stats, but they're all the same type and the same basic colors.

 - Normal Forme Deoxys can deal out Psychic, Electric, and Normal type damage.

 - Attack Forme Deoxys can deal Psychic, Electric, Dark, and Poison type damage.

 - Defense Forme Deoxys can deal Psychic, Electric, Fighting, and Rock type damage.

 - Speed Forme Deoxys can deal Psychic, Electric, and Normal type damage.

 This means you may have to tailor your counter teams a bit depending on the forme you're facing.
 Since we're only facing Deoxys's Defense forme right now, that's what we'll focus on, but in case you were wondering what its other three forms look like:

 What are the best counters for Deoxys in Pokémon Go?